mkaminaga/system_library/samples/sample03_font/README.md

 1. CreateFont
 ```
-bool sys::CreateFont(const FontDesc& desc, int font_id);
+bool sys::CreateFont(const FontDesc& desc, int* font_id);
 ```
 This function creates a font data from user designated font table.
-The font data is tagged with user specified image id.
+The font data is tagged with identical font id.
 You can't use one image id to multiple images, despite a image is released with Releaseimage.
 Error and duplicate id assign causes failure (return value is false), triggering error dialog.

 2.
 ```